 Sign up for a free Butterly account and connect it to your social media accounts, and you'll be given opportunities to sample and review various products.
 Most of the time, you'll be required to share your reviews and opinions on social media for better publicity.

-Butterly offers a few different ways to score free products, including brand ambassador opportunities as well as the typical free product trials.
+Butterly offers a few different ways to score free products, including brand ambassador opportunities and the typical free product trials.

 Here are a few examples of products that have been sampled and reviewed by Butterly members: